tukeswar/Hack/README.md

 ## Acknowledgments

 We would like to acknowledge and thank the [jsDelivr](https://www.jsdelivr.com/) and [cdnjs](https://cdnjs.com) teams for their support of the Hack project through their free web font CDN services.
 We greatly appreciate the tremendous support of open source software development by the [Semaphore CI](https://semaphoreci.com/) team.
 Their free CI testing service and rapid, excellent technical support have been tremendous assets for our project.
 Lastly, a huge thanks go out to all of those who do the unrecognized work to get Hack out there to users so that it is easy to access, install, upgrade, and use.
-There are redistribution package managers, review committee members, testers, and others across platforms/distros/applications who perform this thankless work and often go unrecognized.
-Your efforts are much appreciated.
+There are redistribution package managers, review committee members, testers, and others across platforms/distros/applications who perform this thankless work and of

 ## License